How to Prepare for Breast Augmentation SurgeryBreast Augmentation

 One of the main sources of anxiety for many patients is the fear of the unknown.
 At the Centre for Plastic Surgery, we go above and beyond to make sure you fully understand every aspect of your breast augmentation surgery.
 From the moment you initially speak with our patient care coordinator to time spent meeting with your doctor and preoperative nurse two weeks before your surgery, we make sure your questions are answered and all details have been covered.
 You should have a thorough understanding of the technicalities such as type of anesthesia used, location of incisions, implant placement, and the surgical process from check-in to recovery.

-Another aspect that will calm anxiety is having everything prepped and ready to go at home.
+Another aspect that will calm anxiety is having everything prepped and ready to go at home prior to your surgery.
 You should plan on feeling a bit unmotivated for several days.
-Your focus she be on resting and healing as quickly as possible.
+Your focus should be on resting and healing as quickly as possible.
 Be sure to talk with your doctor or nurse regarding the best clothes to wear after breast augmentation surgery, and have those all easily accessible.
 Have your laundry done, groceries stocked, a few meals made ahead, or better yet, someone ready to cook them for you.
 Having some protein shakes on hand is a great idea, in the event you don’t have much of an appetite the first few days of recovery.
 If having a clean house is a priority, get those dust bunnies out of the corners so you aren’t tempted to push yourself when you should be taking it easy.
-If you take a day or two to get these details all set, you will be able to rest mentally as well.
+Finally, if you were given prescriptions for medications, make sure you have those filled and ready to go before the day of your surgery.
+If you take a day or two to get these details all set before your procedure, you will be able to rest mentally as well.

 The key to a more enjoyable ride is having someone go along with you.
 Though having a breast augmentation is a very personal thing, it is important to have at least one person to confide in and support you.
 One of the things we ask our patients is, “Who will take care of you?”
 You want somebody who is warm, supportive and willing to care for you, because you will really need that.
-It is often beneficial to have your support person, whether friend or spouse, attend one or more of your doctor’s appointments with you so they have a full understanding of what to expect before, during and after your surgery.
+It is often beneficial to have your support person, whether a friend or partner, attend one or more of your doctor’s appointments with you so they have a full understanding of what to expect before, during and after your surgery.
 If they know ahead of time what you will be going through and what is expected of them, this will help them better prepare for how to support and comfort you.

-A Healthy Body Heals Better
+Know That a Healthy Body Heals Better

 When it comes to your physical health, knowing how to plan for a breast augmentation is crucial to a smooth surgery and quick recovery.
 It is important that you strive to stay physically fit by exercising, eating a healthy diet and getting plenty of rest.
 Being in good shape prior to your surgery will help your body heal much quicker.
 You will be given a list of medications and foods to avoid before breast augmentation surgery, and it is imperative you strictly follow these guidelines.
 Eating a high protein, low fat diet that includes little to no dairy will help enable your body to focus its energy on healing.
 If you are a smoker, you will need to stop using any nicotine products for at least 2-4 weeks prior to your surgery date.
 This includes nicotine patches, vaping and any marijuana use.
 It is also recommended you abstain from drinking any alcohol at least one week prior to surgery, as alcohol serves as a blood thinner.
 We encourage you to begin taking 500 mg of Vitamin C twice daily to promote healing, and focus on keeping your body very hydrated.
-Finally, if you were given prescriptions for medications, make sure you have those filled and ready to go before the day of your surgery.

 Preparing for breast augmentation surgery is both exciting and nerve wracking at the same time.
 It is a big decision, and can get a little overwhelming.
-However, if you stay informed, plan ahead mentally and physically and have a caregiver who will emotionally support you, you will have a successful surgery and be able go into the experience anticipating great results.
+However, if you stay informed, plan ahead mentally and physically and have a caregiver who will emotionally support you, you will have a successful surgery and be able to go into the experience anticipating great results.
 If you have any questions at all, or would like to set up a consultation to discuss breast augmentation, please contact us by calling Centre For Plastic Surgery at 616-454-1256.